 More Services, Facilities & Things To Do On A Layover At The Airport

 This is a small airport with nothing to keep you occupied in the event of a delay.
-Best you bring your own book or mobile device loaded with your favourite movies or tv shows to keep yourself occupied.
+You should bring a book or mobile device loaded with your favourite movies or TV shows to entertain yourself.

 ATMs / Cash Machines – Unknown

-Duty Free & Shopping – FLYBUY offers tax-free shopping to passengers traveling to non-EU countries via Copenhagen.
-A boarding pass from Aarhus Airport, showing your final destination, is required for tax-free shopping.
+Duty-Free & Shopping – FLYBUY offers tax-free shopping to passengers travelling to non-EU countries via Copenhagen.
+A boarding pass from Aarhus Airport showing your final destination, is required for tax-free shopping.